cardosoguisilva/osticket-prereqs/README.md

 <h4>Step 2</h4>
 <p>
   <ul>
     <li> Log into your virtual machine with remote desktop, install and enable IIS.
 In order to do that, please select all the highlighted squares and press "okay" to install.
-To make sure you installed correctly open a web browser and go to 127.0.0.1, it should open up IIS.</li>
+To make sure you installed it correctly, open a web browser and go to 127.0.0.1.
+It should open up IIS.</li>
     </ul>

 </p>